dboland77/forum-post-analysis/README.md

 5. Visx examples are mainly in Typescript so I had to decide whether to interpret this to javascript or convert my existing project to typescript.
 I went with the former (for now)
 6. Codesandbox demos not working for most elements and documentation pretty thin!

+## Improvements / Future Development.

+This task took a significant amount of time so I have not done the following which are necessary:

+1. Refactoring - remove all comments, redundant node modules, module names, folder structure

+2. Convert to Typescript?
+(Depends on the rest of the code base)

+3. Add Redux for state management

+4. Allow user input for number of cases (+/-)

+5. Full testing (Jest, Enzyme)

+6. Proper error handling and Error Boundaries